-- All mooring lessees shall maintain, and upon the due date of their rent annually submit proof of, liability insurance that shall adequately protect both Lessee and Lessor against public liability and property damage.
+- All moored vessels (including guest boats) must be registered, and must display a current registration sticker or other visible proof of registration consistent with the requirements of applicable state and/or federal law. - All mooring lessees shall maintain, and upon the due date of their rent annually submit proof of, liability insurance that shall adequately protect both Lessee and Lessor against public liability and property damage.
 Guest boats should also meet these insurance requirements. - Each Lessee is responsible for ensuring that mooring tackle is inspected and maintained.
 Failure to maintain a mooring shall be considered grounds for termination of the mooring Lease. - The moored vessel is required to be secured firmly and the anchor shall be of a size and design sufficient to prevent the vessel or mooring anchor from drifting, dragging or otherwise moving off the assigned mooring site. - All vessels that are authorized to moor within Tomales Bay must remain in operable condition while attached to the mooring.
 Any vessel that presents a threat to life, property, or the environment may be removed or impounded at the owner's expense.